-Figure 4-2-14 System Log page screenshot
+Figure 4-2-14 System Log Page Screenshot

 Object Description

-• ID The ID (>= 1) of the system log entry.
+• ID The ID (>= 1) of the system logging entry.

-• Level The level of the system log entry.
+• Level The level of system logging entry.
 The following level types are supported:

 Info: Information level of the system log.

 Warning: Warning level of the system log.

 Error: Error level of the system log.

 All: All levels.

 • Time The time of the system log entry.

-• Message The message of the system log entry.
+Message The message of the system logging entry.